Moringaceae

 What is Moringa?

-Moringa (Moringa oleifera) is a medium-care plant from the Moringaceae family.
+Moringa (Moringa oleifera) is a easy-care plant from the Moringaceae family.
 Moringa oleifera, commonly known as the drumstick tree, horseradish tree, or ben oil tree, is a fast-growing, drought-resistant tree native to the foothills of the Himalayas.
 It is widely cultivated in tropical and subtropical areas for its highly nutritious leaves, pods, seeds, and flowers.
 The tre...

-Moringa grows up to 12.0m, with spread of 600cm, watering every 7 days, 15°C â 32°C, 40â70% humidity.
+Moringa grows up to 12.0m, with spread of 600cm, watering every 10 days, 7°C – 48°C, 40–85% humidity.
 It is not suitable for indoor environments and safe for pets.

+Unlike many tropical plants, Moringa tolerates watering mistakes.
+Best for beginners.
 Unlike many popular species, Moringa is safe to keep around pets.

 How to Care for Moringa?